aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced_starboard/README.md

    openssl x509 -in server.crt -text -noout
    ```

-5. Use the server.crt and server.key files (generated above) to create secrets for the KubeEnforcer deployment:
+5. Use the server.crt and server.key files (generated above) to create SSL secrets for the KubeEnforcer deployment:

    ```shell
    $ kubectl create secret generic kube-enforcer-ssl \